rotami/MiSTerPiSync/README.md

 Add the following lines at the end of the file:
 * * * * * /etc/MiSTerTrigger.sh > /dev/null 2>&1
 @reboot /etc/MiSTerTrigger.sh > /dev/null 2>&1

+Save and close the file.

+# Usage
+On your MiSTer device, run the MiSTerSync.sh script when you want to trigger a sync.
+This will create a trigger file that the Pi will detect, initiating the synchronization process.

+# Troubleshooting
+Make sure that the IP addresses, FTP usernames and passwords in your scripts match those of your MiSTer devices and that they're connected to the same network as your Pi.
+Also make sure to use static ip-adresses on your router.
+Otherwise the ip-adresses will change from time to time and the script will fail.
+If you're still having issues, try running the scripts manually on your Pi and check the output for any error messages.